Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: Introduction

 In NOMA systems, each user can have a dedicated precoding vector, or a cluster of users can share the same precoding vector.
 The former has the advantage of custom precoding for each user, but suffers from the rank constraints in the downlink multiuser MIMO broadcast channel \cite{Hanif2016_minMaxMethodForSumRateNOMA}.
 The latter is not limited by rank, but messages are not individually precoded, so channel gain vectors and precoders are mismatched.

 Assuming the transmit signals of each user are coded by a dedicated precoding vector, sum rate maximization, total power minimization and max-min fairness for NOMA systems are studied under different constraints and with different methods in the literature.
-The paper \cite{Hanif2016_minMaxMethodForSumRateNOMA} solves the sum rate maximization problem by approximating the problem with a minorization-maximization algorithm (MMA).
+The paper \cite{Hanif2016_minMaxMethodForSumRateNOMA} solves the sum rate maximization problem by approximating the problem with a minorization-maximization algorithm.
 The paper \cite{Zhu2018_BeamformingDesignforDownlinkNOMA} presents a precoding design for maximizing the sum rate of all users under decoding order and quality-of-service (QoS) constraints.
-Similarly, to maximize sum rate, \cite{Chen2017_LowComplexityBeamformingUserSelection} studies the channel state information (CSI) based singular value decomposition (CSI-SVD) precoding scheme.
+Similarly, to maximize sum rate, \cite{Chen2017_LowComplexityBeamformingUserSelection} studies the channel state information based singular value decomposition precoding scheme.
 Total power minimization with QoS requirements and total power minimization under target interference level constraints are respectively investigated in \cite{Alavi2018_BeamformingTechniquesforNOMA} and \cite{Chen2016_OptimalPrecodingForQOSOpt}.
-Fairness in NOMA systems are studied in \cite{timo15} and \cite{choi2016}, but both are for single-antenna base stations, and the latter assumes only 2 users.
-Max-min fairness for non-clustered NOMA for a multiple antenna base station is studied in \cite{Alavi2018_BeamformingTechniquesforNOMA}.
+In addition, a max-min fair (MMF) precoder design problem for a multiple antenna base station is also studied in \cite{Alavi2018_BeamformingTechniquesforNOMA}.
+Power allocation (PA) problems for achieving MMF in NOMA systems with single antenna transmitters are studied in \cite{Timotheou2015} and \cite{choi2016}.

 As mentioned above, in NOMA, a single precoder vector can be shared by a cluster of users.
 For this case, weighted sum rate optimization under a total power constraint when two users exist in each cluster is studied in \cite{XSun2015_NOMAWithWSR}.
-For clustered downlink NOMA systems, a sub-optimal user clustering algorithm is proposed and the optimal power allocation policy that maximizes the weighted sum rate is derived in \cite{Ali2016_DynamicUserClusteringPowerAllocationNOMA}.
-Similarly, \cite{XSun2016_JointBeamformingandPA} maximizes strong users' sum rate subject to QoS constraints on weak users' rates.
-Minimizing total transmission power for downlink clustered NOMA is studied in \cite{Choi2015_MinimumPowerMulticastAndNOMA} and \cite{Liu2017_JointBeamformingPowerOpt}.
+For clustered downlink NOMA systems, a sub-optimal user clustering algorithm is proposed and the optimal power allocation policy that maximizes the weighted sum rate is derived in \cite{Ali2016_DynamicUser}, \cite{Ali2017_NOMAForDownlinkMUMIMOSystems}.
+Joint power allocation and precoder design to maximize the strong users' sum rate subject to QoS constraints on weak users' rates is solved via successive convex approximation (SCA) and semi-definite relaxation (SDR) in \cite{XSun2016_JointBeamformingandPA}.
+The same problem is generalized to the multi-cell networks in \cite{XSun2018_JointBeamformingandPA}.
+Finally, minimizing total transmission power for downlink clustered NOMA is studied in \cite{Choi2015_MinimumPowerMulticastAndNOMA} and \cite{Liu2017_JointBeamformingPowerOpt}.